tfmFerreira/Databank/docs/README.md

 command.

 ### Custom module rst files
-If you want to include custom templates for individual modules, for instance AddData.py:
+If you want to include custom templates for individual modules, for instance `add_simulation.py`:

-Look at name of the RST file produced by `make all` within `source/auto_gen` folder, with this example it's `Scripts.BuildDatabank.AddData.rst` then put your custom rst file with the same name within this folder.
+Look at name of the RST file produced by `make all` within `source/auto_gen` folder, with this example it's `fairmd.lipid.bin.add_simulation.rst` then put your custom rst file with the same name within this folder.
 It will not be overwritten.

 ### Custom apidoc and sphinx templates used